 Things to Do Near The Quiet Site

-We took full advantage of the offerings near the Hobbit Holes in the Quiet Site during our 2 day stay.
+We took full advantage of the offerings near the Glamping Burrows in the Quiet Site during our 2 day stay.

 On the first day, we headed to Pooley Bridge, a quaint village where we got some amazing breakfast sandwiches and had a walk near the lake.